afiaka87/mobius/README.md

 Here's a list of available slash commands:

 #### Audio Commands
-- `/wav`: Generate a song or sound from text using stable audio open.
 - `/say`: Generate speech from text using OpenAI's TTS API.

 #### Text Commands
 - `/anthropic`: Chat with Claude AI using the Anthropic API.
 - `/gpt`: Chat with GPT models using the OpenAI API.
-- `/refine`: Refine a prompt using GPT-4-turbo.
-- `/ollama`: Chat with Ollama models.

 ### Image Commands
 - `/flux`: Generate images using Flux.
 - `/dalle`: Generate images using DALL-E 3.
-- `/unload_comfy`: Unload models from vRAM on the ComfyUI server.

 ### Utility Commands
 - `/youtube`: Search youtube.
 Returns top result.